phylo42/sherpas/README.md

 queries-3000-circ300.fasta
 ```

-# Preparing your own database

-To use SHERPAS with your own viral model, you will need to prepare the following:
-* A multiple alignement of COMPLETE viral genomes.
-And only "pure" types shouldbe alignedd, meaning that there should be no recombinant genomes in this dataset.
-Of course, this notion is relative to time, as all sequenced genomes are likely recombinant of past types.
-But aim for a clear segragation of your genomes based on types.
-Discard any genomes already known to be a recombinant of selected types.
-* A phylogeny built from this alignment, using ML reconstruction (any software : phyml, raxml, iq-tree...).
-Avoid distance-based reconstruction, such as NJ-based constructions.
-* The `phyml` software installed and accessible via command-line (see instructions below).
-Recommended version is 3.3.20190909 from Bioconda.
+# COMPLETE EXAMPLE, from database build to plot of the recombinant predition.

 ## Example of database creation for HBV

-Building your own database currently require to build SHERPAS from sources !
+**Building your own database currently requires to build SHERPAS from sources !**
-See instructions above.

 ```shell
 # install phyml using conda